RoboRoyal/ENPM692-Porj2/README.md

 Project 2 for ENPM692, Spring 2021

-This project implements breath-first and a* search on an eight-way connected graph 400x300 unites with static obstacles.
+This project implements breath-first on an eight-way connected graph 400x300 unites with static obstacles.

 For this project, pygame is used to visualise the graph, along with the nodes explored and the final path found.